Isabella Bain MacKenzie

 (3 September 1902 - 25 April 1974)

 Jean lived for many years in Hampton and in her later years lived with her daughter in Sydney.
 Isobel Emilie MacKenzie was commonly known as Jean.
-She was born on 3 September 1902 in Yarram, Victoria
+She was born on 3 September 1902 in Yarram, Victoria.
+She was the daughter of James MacKenzie and Emily Alice Bodman.

-Isobel Emilie MacKenzie married Lorne Campbell Abernethy in 1933 in Victoria
+Isobel Emilie MacKenzie married Lorne Campbell Abernethy in 1933 in Victoria.

-Isobel died on 25 April 1974 in Sydney, New South Wales
+Isobel died on 25 April 1974 in Sydney, New South Wales, aged 71.

 Isobell MacKenzie